Victor-Casado/PlanetoPoints/README.md

 1. Navigate to [Python Download Page](https://www.python.org/downloads/) and install python3 on your machine

    **<ins>Note: The commands in this guide use python3 to refer to Python.
-Depending on your system, the command may be python or another variation.
-If you encounter issues, refer to your Python installation guide.</ins>**
+Depending on your system, the command may be python or another variation.</ins>**

 2. Create a virtual environment by running